Jewellery

 Using an unqualified valuer — or estimating values yourself — puts you at risk of HMRC enquiries, penalties, and personal liability as executor.

-Complete our short form with details of the items requiring valuation, your location, and your contact information.
+Share details of the items requiring valuation, your location, and preferred timeline.
+We respond within one business day.

-We connect you with a qualified, accredited valuer who specialises in your type of asset and covers your area.
+We connect you with a qualified, accredited valuer who specialises in your specific asset class and geographical area.

 A probate valuation establishes the Open Market Value of personal possessions at the date of death.
 HMRC requires professional valuations for any single item worth over £1,500 as part of the Inheritance Tax process.